jazad136/EventFlowSlicerJava-releases/README.md

 ## Artifacts

 You may also be interested in artifacts for use with testing EventFlowSlicer.
 EventFlowSlicer has 5 steps in which at least 2 make use of human-readable XML files called EFG files and GUI files and Rules files.
 You can learn about how these files are created from the published papers.
-For a limited time, the artifacts themselves for various kinds of GUI tasks you can execute yourself will be posted to the following website: cse.unl.edu/~myra/artifacts/EventFlowSlicer
+For a limited time, the artifacts themselves for various kinds of GUI tasks you can execute yourself will be posted to the following website: [cse.unl.edu/~myra/artifacts/EventFlowSlicer](cse.unl.edu/~myra/artifacts/EventFlowSlicer)

+email the maintainer Jonathan Saddler @ saddler@huskers.unl.edu